 There are no special services with Packlink's shipping solutions dedicated to shipping fragile objects such as plexiglass, ceramics, porcelain, resin, plaster, concrete, terracotta, etc. (including articles partially containing these materials).
-Nevertheless, you can send these types of items if the packaging is sufficient.
+Nevertheless, you can send these items if you pack them carefully.

 Handling instructions (handle with care, this side up, fragile, do not bend/fold, do not stack, etc.) do not guarantee any special treatment.
 The item is handled by automatic machinery and must withstand a free fall of at least 1.50 meters.

-Items must be transported in packaging that is approved and accepted by the selected carrier as well as the Packaging Guide, they require parcels with particularly strong packaging that allows them to be immobilised inside the box.
+Items must be transported in packaging approved and accepted by the selected carrier, and according to our Packaging Guide.
+For fragile items it's required the use of parcels with particularly strong packaging, that allows them to be immobilised inside the box.

 Always use corrugated cardboard boxes, to protect the items from shocks and maintain stability, even if they are stacked one on top of the other.

 Use a matryoshka style packaging (box-in-box) to provide additional stability to your items.